onsdagens/ltu-beamer-template-typst/example.typ

   Here is a code snippet with highlighting:\ ```Rust let b = if a != 0 {100/a} else {100}```

 = Double column slide
-#slide[- Demonstrate the ability to perform *model-based* design of *small footprint* (low-powered, low-memory) distributed embedded real-time systems
+#ltu-slide[- Demonstrate the ability to perform *model-based* design of *small footprint* (low-powered, low-memory) distributed embedded real-time systems
     - Modelling and analysis of real-time applications under the RTIC framework ][ // These two brackets need to be on the same line!
     - Power-profiling down to the micro-second/ampere